 Super Sailors is our fun junior's club which runs each sailing Saturday from Spring, through Summer, into Autumn.
-Under the guidance of an RYA qualified Senior Instructor, the focus is on learning through enjoyment in a safe environment.
-Youngsters gain confidence in a sailing boat by playing games and taking part in mini races.
-We adapt each session to the conditions on the day which may include shore based activities when the wind picks up.
+Under the guidance of an RYA qualified Senior Instructor, the focus is on learning through enjoyment in a safe environment whilst working towards the RYA Stages 1, 2, 3 & 4.

-We accept youngsters from the age of about 7 years upwards, who are confident in the water wearing a buoyancy aid, but the starting age depends very much on the maturity of the individual child.
+We accept youngsters from the age of 8 to 16 years.
 No previous sailing experience is necessary, just enthusiasm, and to not mind getting wet.
 We provide buoyancy aids and helmets which must be worn at all times on, or near, the water.

-There is no additional charge for Super Sailors, however we do require that all juniors taking part are club members, either as part of a family membership, or in their own right.
+We do require that all juniors taking part in Super Sailors are club members, either as part of a family membership, or in their own right.
 See the "join the club" page for more details of the various types of membership on offer.